Rethinking the Evaluation of Secure Code Generation: Introduction

 A few works craft new benchmarks for evaluating the security and functionality of LLM-generated code together, such as CodeGuard+~\cite{fu2024constrained} and CWEval~\cite{peng2025cweval}.
 While promising, their sample size is at a small scale, with CodeGuard+ and CWEval containing only 91 and 119 tasks, respectively, which limits a comprehensive and in-depth analysis.
 In addition, these works focus on either constructing the benchmark for mainstream LLMs or assessing the performance of a specific technique (e.g., SVEN~\cite{he2023large}).
 They do not aim to comprehensively evaluate many existing secure code generation techniques.

-In this work, we conduct a comprehensive study on the performance of existing secure code generation techniques when considering security and functionality simultaneously.
+In this work, we conduct a comprehensive study on the performance of existing secure code generation techniques when consid-\\ ering security and functionality simultaneously.
 Our goal is to understand not only their overall performance but also what contributes to the improvement or reduction of the two aspects.
+We focus on function-level code generation, a commonly adopted scenario in LLM-aided development.
 To achieve this, we leverage two large datasets on code generation tasks: BigCodeBench~\cite{zhuo2024bigcodebench} and SecCodePLT~\cite{yang2024seccodeplt}, each containing more than 1,000 tasks.
 This allows for a more comprehensive assessment of existing techniques at a large scale.
 In addition, to avoid relying on a single vulnerability scanner, we incorporate three static analyzers: CodeQL~\cite{codeql}, Bearer~\cite{Bearer}, and Bandit~\cite{Bandit}, for evaluating the security of LLM-generated code.
-We also consider two LLMs: Llama3.3-70B~\cite{grattafiori2024llama} and Qwen2.5-72B~\cite{yang2024qwen2}, for zero-shot vulnerability detection, as LLMs have shown promise in assessing code security~\cite{khare2023understanding, zhou2024large, le2024indict, tong-zhang-2024-codejudge}.
+We also consider two LLMs: Llama3.3-70B~\cite{grattafiori2024llama} and Qwen2.5-72B~\cite{yang2024qwen2}, for zero-shot vulnerability detection, as LLMs have shown promise in assessing code security~\cite{zhou2024large, le2024indict, tong-zhang-2024-codejudge, khare2025understanding}.

 Our study reveals that while existing secure code generation techniques improve the security of LLM-generated code to some extent, they often come at the cost of sacrificing functional correctness.
 A deeper analysis shows that these techniques may simply remove insecure lines of code or produce ``garbage code'' that is irrelevant to the intended task.
 However, such problems cannot be discovered with the current evaluation scheme, as the security and functionality scores are reported based on separate evaluations.
 Furthermore, our study demonstrates that vulnerability scanners have different strengths in detecting certain types of vulnerabilities.
 No single scanner can cover all potential security issues.
 Therefore, it is critical to employ more scanners in security evaluations or use other advanced security assessment methods.
 The contributions of this work are summarized below: